 Ravenscroft's history began in 1862 when the will of Dr. Josiah Ogden Watson, a physician and prominent North Carolina statesman, was entered into the court records of Wake County.
 Dr. Watson was deeply committed to the education of Raleigh's youth and his dream was to "fund and employ a teacher of a Parish school for Christ Church Raleigh."
 It was in 1868 that the parish school envisioned by Dr. Watson opened its doors with 70 students.
 From that year until 1937, the parish school was open for periods of time at Christ Church and at St. Saviour's Church.

-In September 1937, it was decided by the vestry of Christ Church to reestablish the parish school and the name Ravenscroft School was chosen "to honor the first Bishop of the Episcopal Diocese of North Carolina and the first Rector of Christ Church, the Right Reverend John Stark Ravenscroft."
+In September 1937, it was decided by the vestry of Christ Church to reestablish the parish school, and a new name was chosen "to honor the first Bishop of the Episcopal Diocese of North Carolina and the first Rector of Christ Church, the Right Reverend John Stark Ravenscroft."
 On Sept.
 13, 1937, Ravenscroft School opened its doors to 135 students.
-The staff of the School consisted of 10 people, all women.
+The staff of the school consisted of 10 people, all women.

-Over the next several years, the School expanded by adding both sixth and seventh grades with eighth grade being added in 1948.
+Over the next several years, the school expanded by adding both sixth and seventh grades, with eighth grade being added in 1948.
 Through the years, Ravenscroft prospered at the Tucker Street location.
-It was on July 16, 1968, that Board members, Mr. Robert P. Holding, Jr. and brother Lewis R. ("Snow") Holding, offered a substantial challenge grant with the purpose of building a new school.
-In a News and Observer article, Mr. Robert Holding stated his continued dedication "to strive for higher educational standards of instruction in preparation for high school and advanced education, and to emphasize the individual student's talents and abilities so that humanity shall profit by the contribution that each has to make to the total welfare of the community."
-Ravenscroft was poised to enter a new era of its history.
+On July 16, 1968, board members Robert P. Holding Jr. and brother Lewis R. ("Snow") Holding offered a substantial challenge grant with the purpose of building a new school.
+In a News and Observer article, Robert Holding stated his continued dedication "to strive for higher educational standards of instruction in preparation for high school and advanced education, and to emphasize the individual student's talents and abilities so that humanity shall profit by the contribution that each has to make to the total welfare of the community."
+With that challenge grant, Ravenscroft was poised to enter a new era of its history.

 Source for the information cited: Ravenscroft School: Story of a Southern School